 Two full-time, professionals with masters degrees serve as the Director and Assistant Directors of Residence Life.
 These individuals are responsible for housing assignments, policy and procedure development and implementation, in-hall programming and community building, emergency response coordination, staff supervision, and student conduct.
-The professional staff offices are located on the ground floor of Forrer Hall.
+The professional staff offices are located in 439 W 4th Street.
 The department strives to incorporate Transylvania University's values of community, integrity, diversity, perseverance, and innovation into every aspect of residential life.